Skip to main content

 Nested Navigators

-Use multiple navigators for complex flows:
+Use multiple navigators for complex flows.
+Only the root navigator should have IsRoot: true:

-// Main app navigator
+// Main app navigator (root)

 navigation.Navigator{